raiden-network/spec/pathfinding_service.rst

 ``api/1/<token_network_address>/<channel_id>/balance``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Update the balance for the given channel with the provided balance proof.
+Update the balance for the given channel with the provided :term:`balance proof`.
 The receiver can be read from the balance proof.

 Arguments
 """""""""